 What you love will show how your moral compass sways.

 Should I hold my tongue when authority rules and remember my role as servant or challenge anyone who restrains my autonomy?
 Do I answer the call of God for Christ and others or the call of me?

 Anyone who handles my freedom brings to light; what is my freedom?
 Lecrae wrote about powertrips, so I think my life is more than running errands: Grocery trips.
 There I go, feeling superior.
 Authority by definition must have power, but I always hated playing Monopoly.

 Right and wrong is the classic’s song studied with riddles and parables.
 Struggling to do what’s right, many people decide to run rather than fight.
 Fighting is strange too.
-How efficient is fighting that causes you to drum your ideal of correct rule into the drooling melting-pot pool?
+How efficient is fighting that causes you to drum your ideal of the correct rule into the drooling melting-pot pool?
 But if you don’t fight, you lose.
 Is that right?
 Doing nothing?
-The most verbally militant person I know boast of his conviction that pacifism is in essence the way of Jesus.
+The most verbally militant person I know boasts of his conviction that pacifism is, in essence, the way of Jesus.
 I wonder if he’ll be upset when he reads this.

 Back to the issue:

 Doing the right thing is having integrity regardless of bling.
 That bling is anything that makes your heart’s selfish phone ring.
 That integrity is submitting to the King.
 And that right thing is more complicated than the plot of Barton Fink.
 I loved that movie.
 Made me think.

 “End rhymes are not classy,” said a former professor.
 Was he telling me what was correct or trying to help me do the right thing when I write things?